StudyFrenchSpanish

 The center offers full-time B.A., M.A., M.Phil, and Ph.D. programs in Korean language, literature, and culture studies.

-If you are interested in pursuing a degree and master level Korean courses in India, then JNU is the best choice in the country.
+Suppose you want to pursue a degree and master-level Korean courses in India.
+JNU is the best choice in that case.

 Address: CKS, SLL&CS, JNU, New Delhi.